JJMats/programming_a_real_self_driving_car/README.md

 #### Traffic Light Classifier

 The Traffic Light Classifier is a TensorFlow model that is fed the forward-facing camera image from the Traffic Light Detector and returns a state of the traffic light if it is found.
 The model chosen was the “Single Shot Detection Inception V2” algorithm, which offers better performance than the “Single Shot Detection Mobilenet V1” algorithm, at a slight expense of speed.
+This model performed very well for our application.

 Additional information on the SSD Inception V2 Model can be found at: